Trace9723/Errortracker/README.md

 When you pull enter command rails db:migrate

-To load your environment enter command rails db:migrate
+To load your environment enter this command while in your Errortracker directory.
+Bin/rails server